zarifaziz/whisper-live-audio-transcription/README.md

 4. Ensure your code adheres to the style guidelines by running the linting commands.
 5. Submit a pull request with a clear description of your changes.

-Please refer to `CONTRIBUTING.md` for more detailed information on contributing to this project.

 ## License

 This project is licensed under the MIT License - see the `LICENSE` file for details.